Demonmegi/Dragon-of-Avalon/README.md

 Avalon needs new Heroes to step up.
 Will you become one too?

-Also if you want to learn more about the game, watch this video I made: [https://www.youtube.com/watch?v=amPLwK_Pq2c](https://www.youtube.com/watch?v=amPLwK_Pq2c)
+Also if you want to learn more about the Lore of the Original game, watch this video I made: [https://www.youtube.com/watch?v=amPLwK_Pq2c](https://www.youtube.com/watch?v=amPLwK_Pq2c)

 Current Status: